bill-amadio/Spoon-Knife/testReadMe.md

   - `results` holds the output of script 03-evaluate_model.R.
   Three files for each value in the run-sex-prediction-from-RNASeq.sh argument TRANSCRIPT_TAIL_PERCENT_ARRAY:
     - the caret::confusionMatrix for the model for the given TRANSCRIPT_TAIL_PERCENT_ARRAY value,
-    - the caret::twoClassSummary object for the given TRANSCRIPT_TAIL_PERCENT_ARRAY value (Note: caret::twoClassSummary function can fail under certain conditions, so these files may be missing for certain TRANSCRIPT_TAIL_PERCENT_ARRAY values.)
+    - the caret::twoClassSummary object for the given TRANSCRIPT_TAIL_PERCENT_ARRAY value (Note: caret::twoClassSummary function can fail under certain conditions, so twoClassSummary files may be missing for certain TRANSCRIPT_TAIL_PERCENT_ARRAY values.)
     - prediction probabilities for each sample in the test set.
   - `results/plots` holds .png copies of the plots presented in the `04-present_results.html` notebook.